epic-kitchens/epic-sounds-annotations/src/README.md

 **NOTE:** For this directory, you should install and pass arugments for the `.pkl` annotation files only, rather than the `.csv` files.

 ## Training/validating on EPIC-SOUNDS

+**NOTE:** By default, weights and biases is enabled to track training runs.
+This requires an internet connection for an online run.
+If this is not possible, but you still wish to track the model, you can run an offline version which you can later sync to weights and biases by updating the environment variable before the python command e.g. `WANDB_MODE=offline python ...`.
+Alternatively, if you do not require to track the model at all, you can disable this feature with `WANDB.ENABLE False`.

 To fine-tune Slow-Fast on EPIC-Sounds, run: